151 W. 19th Street Suite 1101

 Description Of Organization

-In contrast to the "Externally Focused" homeless sector, the Reciprocity Foundation leverages Buddhist principles and practices to alleviate the underlying causes of homelessness that include lack of self-esteem, spiritual isolation, disconnection from one's body and an overstimulated mind.
-Our programs target the "Inner Life" of homeless youth and work towards helping them to reconnect to their bodies, spirits and the deep wellspring of positive energy in the world.
+The Reciprocity Foundation leverages Buddhist principles and practices to alleviate the underlying causes of homelessness that include lack of self-esteem, spiritual isolation, disconnection from one's body and an overstimulated mind.
+Programs target the "Inner Life" of homeless youth and work towards helping them to reconnect to their bodies, spirits and the deep wellspring of positive energy in the world.

-In 2013, The Reciprocity Foundation received a Women in Buddhism grant for $2,500 to create three one-day Urban Women's Retreats.
-The Foundation donated an additional $2,500 for this program as part of a matching grant.
+In 2013, a Women in Buddhism grant in the amount of $2,500 was awarded to create three one-day Urban Women's Retreats.
+The Foundation donated an additional $2,500 for this program as part of a matching grant